markocampo/criticalMassApplication/README.md

 This is a website I developed for a school assignment.
 The task was to create our own fictional brand and products to be sold through our fictional eCommerce website where users are able to browse products by category as well as add and checkout items in their cart.

 Roles:
--Design and development of the website using HTML, CSS, and PHP -Create database for my products using MySQL
+- Design and development of the website using HTML, CSS, and PHP
+- Create database for my products using MySQL
--Ensure website is responsive accross multiple screen resolutions using CSS @media queries -Graphic design: asset creation using Photoshop -Design and develop the cart system
+- Ensure website is responsive accross multiple screen resolutions using CSS @media queries
+- Graphic design: asset creation using Photoshop
+- Design and develop the cart system

 [See in portfolio](https://www.ocampomark.com/projects/ecommerce-website)